JoMaRomero/Proyecto_Final_Python_Tokio_School/README.md

-# Proyecto Final de Python de Tokio School
+# Final Project from Tokio School in Python

 Final project in Python made with Flash and SQLAlchemy.